 At first, the words "lifetime achievement" award sounded a bit ominous.
 I sarcastically asked if the award came with a geriatric walker and some Depends.
-However, after some self reflection and some reinforcement from my wife and my friends, I'm quite proud that this incredible honor was bestowed upon me.
+However, after some self-reflection and some reinforcement from my friends, I'm quite proud that this incredible honor was bestowed upon me.
 After all, when you start at age 19, perhaps I can receive another lifetime achievement award in another 30 years.
 Who knows….
 I shoot 50 weddings per year, and I will do so for many years to come.
 My work has never been better, and I'm still incredibly motivated to capture moments for my incredible clients.

-For those interested, and for those who might even care where I started, my beginnings were quite humble, to say the least.
+For those interested, my beginnings were quite humble, to say the least.
 While in college in my sophomore year, like most college kids, I was broke.
-I was searching for a part time job just so I could earn some some pizza and party money.
-I replied to an ad in the newspaper that said "award winning newspaper seeks photographer".
-So, with very little experience, a great attitude, and a pulse, I interviewed and was hired.
+I was searching for a part-time job so that I could earn some pizza and party money.
+I replied to an ad in the newspaper that said, "award-winning newspaper seeks photographer."
+So, with minimal experience, a great attitude, and a pulse, I interviewed and was hired.
 Obviously, they were desperate!
-For $75.00 per week, I was assigned to shoot community assignments on weekends, process and print those assignments, process and print the film the reporters shot during the week (some really crappy negatives), and place everything on the editors desk by Monday morning.
+For $75.00 per week, I was assigned to shoot community assignments on weekends, process and print those assignments, process and print the film the reporters shot during the week (some really crappy negatives), and place everything on the editor's desk by Monday morning.

-I'll spare you any detailed accounts of the next 6000+ assignments I shot, but I can tell you that so many of them made me see the world in a very unique fashion.
-While those15 years weren't exactly financially rewarding (understatement) it was, instead, free tuition to the "University of All Walks of Life".
-I got to see people, places, and things that had a profound impact on who I am as a person.
-I wasn't rich, but I was enriched by those years, and I became the intuitive, realistic, hard working, perceptive, loving, open minded man I am because of those I've met along that path.
+I'll spare you any detailed accounts of the next 6000+ assignments I shot, but I can tell you that so many of them made me see the world in a unique fashion.
+While those 15 years weren't exactly financially rewarding (understatement), it was, instead, free tuition to the "University of All Walks of Life."
+I got to see people, places, and things that profoundly impacted who I am as a person.
+I wasn't rich, but I was enriched by those years, and I became the intuitive, realistic, hard-working, perceptive, loving, open-minded man I am because of those I've met along that path.
 Oh, yeah, I also learned a little bit about photography as well!
 I learned from the very best people.
-I had the privilege of being mentored by a number of Pulitzer prize winning photographers at the Philadelphia Inquirer, I just wanted to breath the same air and hope osmosis would help me out.
+I had the privilege of being mentored by several Pulitzer prize-winning photographers at the Philadelphia Inquirer; I just wanted to breathe the same air and hope osmosis would help me out.

 Now, one may think that a transition from photojournalist to wedding photographer would be seamless.
 Not so much.
 To ME, I was really interested in the story of the day, and I was adept at anticipating and capturing moments.
-Capturing emotions, and telling the real story were paramount.
+Capturing emotions and telling the real story were paramount.
 I had evolved into a pretty good photojournalist.
-However, I needed to learn SO MORE in order to excel as a wedding shooter.
-First off, I needed to develop a much broader and more well rounded skill set.
+However, I needed to learn SO MORE to excel as a wedding shooter.
+First off, I needed to develop a much broader and more well-rounded skill set.
 I needed to learn how to make a woman look beautiful.
 I needed to be a portraitist, as well as a documentarian.
-In addition, with the commotion and strain of a wedding day, I needed to earn a bride's trust so I could put her at ease when everything around her was pure chaos.
+Also, with the commotion and strain of a wedding day, I needed to earn a bride's trust so I could put her at ease when everything around her was pure chaos.
 I'll also spare you the dichotomy of being a photographer in business rather than being a business person in photography.
 That's a book, not just a web page article!